Nobel Laureate Signatories

 At a time when the risk of nuclear war is increasing, actions to prevent nuclear war are vital to humanity’s future.
-Coinciding with the 80th anniversary of the Trinity Test and the dawn of the nuclear age, the Assembly will gather Nobel Laureates and nuclear experts to discuss and debate current and future nuclear challenges.
-The assembly will produce and endorse a list of actionable recommendations for preventing nuclear war aimed at leaders and policy makers around the world.
+Coinciding with the 80th anniversary of the Trinity Test and the dawn of the nuclear age, the Assembly gathered Nobel Laureates and nuclear experts to discuss and debate nuclear challenges.

 SUMMARY & GOALS OF THE ASSEMBLY